-Being a prey animal means having to navigate the environment in a constant state of alertness.
+Being a prey animal means navigating the environment in a constant state of alertness.
 Prey animals must always be on the lookout for danger.
 Many animals have adapted unique ways of either hiding, escaping from, or intimidating their predators to avoid predators.

-There are many ays that animals keep themselves safe.
-They not only have to be careful of predators but also from the elements.
+There are many ways that animals keep themselves safe.
+They have to be careful of predators and the elements.

 Camouflage is something common to many animal species.
-Some animals have feathers or fur patterns that allow them to blend into their environment, but some creatures can change their appearance to match their surroundings.
+Some animals have feathers or fur patterns that blend into their environment, but some creatures can change their appearance to match their surroundings.

 Great horned owls are a perfect example.
 Native to North America, they are found as far north as Alaska’s arctic coasts, but most live in temperate regions.
 Those that live in colder climates will migrate to southern states like Florida and California during the winter.
 Some will even fly as far as Mexico.

-They are common along with the southern and western states of the US, including Florida, Texas, and Missouri.
+They are common in the southern and western states of the US, including Florida, Texas, and Missouri.

 Native to Arizona and Mexico, Brown vine snakes are so-called because of their brownish-green color and slender body.
 They hang in trees waiting for prey to pass by.
 The way they rest in the trees makes them resemble vines or tree branches, so unsuspecting prey animals would not be alerted to the snake’s presence.

 The snake also uses its camouflage to protect itself against predators.
 Birds of prey such as hawks and osprey will attempt to predate vine snakes if they get the chance.

 Mimicry is a form of camouflage, and there are two common types; Batesian and Mullerian.
 Batesian mimicry is when two toxic or poisonous animals have similar markings.
 This helps both species avoid predators.
 For example, monarch and viceroy butterflies are almost indistinguishable aside from a single black stripe that viceroy butterflies have.